charlesteh/laravel-favicon-extractor/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/stefanbauer/laravel-favicon-extractor.svg?style=flat-square)](https://packagist.org/packages/stefanbauer/laravel-favicon-extractor)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-Note: this a fork to add support for latest Laravel & PHP versions (fully untested).
+Note: this a fork to add support for latest Laravel & PHP versions with enhanced features including size parameter and WebP support.

 This package provides a convenient way to extract a favicon from any website by using the appropriate Google service.
 It allows you to fetch and save it to your local storage.

+## Requirements

+- PHP 8.2 or higher
+- Laravel 10.0 or higher
+- GD extension (for image processing)

 ## Usage